 On the 1900 US Census, Selina was in Arkansas with husband James, age 26, a Teamster working for the railroad.
 Selina was 27, had been married 7 years, and had given birth to 5 children, 3 of which were living.
 Lou was 7, Sadie was 2, and Lancie was 4 months.

 On the 1910 US Census, Selina was in Oklahoma with husband James, age 36, a carpenter.
 Selina was 37.
 They had been married 18 years and she had given birth to 8 children, 3 of which were living.
 Sadie was 12, Leone was 7, Ethel was 6.
 They had one boarder, a 21 year old carpenter named Thomas Josie.

 On the 1920 US Census, Selina was widowed and was running a boarding house in Kansas City (a different address from her 1930 boarding house).
 Two daughters lived with her along with four boarders.
 Boarders were Felix Mueller (age 24, single, working as a clerk at a tractor company), Harold Mueller (age 28, single, working as a machine helper at a tractor company), Peter Boyle (age 48, married, working as a stonemason) and appearing again, Frank Stradal (age 34, single, and working as a candy maker.)

 I’ve already covered the 1930 US Census.
 On the 1940 US Census, Selina was living alone in Kansas City.
 A Missouri Death Certificate shows that Selina died November 28, 1952 in Kansas City, Missouri.
 She is buried at Mt.
-Washington Cemetery but I can’t find a memorial on Find A Grave.
+Washington Cemetery in Independence, Missouri, but I can’t find a memorial on Find A Grave.